48 hours in Budapest and top spots you cannot miss

 I really believe that Liberty Bridge is a work of art, it is the third and one of my favourite among Budapest’s bridges.
 What did I like about it?
 First of all the green colour, which makes it so diverse from the others, second of all adornment, and last but not least the surrounding.
 Mister Janos Feketehazy, a designer, made a really good project in 1894.
 Virgil Nagy helped in designing the ornamentation.
 It was his idea to decorate portals’ peaks with falcon like bird called Turul, known from ancient Hungarian mythology.
 As the legend says, Turul was supposed to bring Hungarian in the place they live now.
 It is quite an important symbol.

 And that is really it, I hope your “expedition” to Budapest will be enlightening and didactic, you will discover the mysteries and secrets of the city settled in 1872/3.
-I expect you to have fun while exploring 525,16 square kilometers of the city, one of the biggest metropolis in the Central Europe and eighth on the list of the most populated city.
+I expect you to have fun while exploring 525,16 square kilometers of the city, one of the biggest metropolises in the Central Europe and eighth on the list of the most populated city.
 So use the guide wisely and don’t get lost.
 And of course find some time to relax at one of Budapest’s baths, so your visit would be the most memorable and superb trip you have ever had.
-One last advice: eat goulash- whenever you want and try to cook the same at home.
+One last piece of advice: eat goulash- whenever you want and try to cook the same at home.